 As a franchisor, one of your primary goals should be recruiting qualified franchisees and making them part of your franchise system.
 A properly-prepared FDD should comply with federal franchise laws while also communicating the value of your brand to prospective franchisees.

-Have a Strong Franchise Agreement
+Franchise Agreement Development

 When dealing with private equity teams that are considering investing in franchisors, some of the most common discussions are centered around the legal enforceability of a franchisor’s franchise agreements and how those agreements are structured.